ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 Do not hardcode your robot according to the above layout for maze or line!
 The exact layout for those challenges may be different on the actual field.
 {: .callout-red}

-## Section 1: Breaking into the lab
+## Section 1: Journeying to the ring

-The robot is tasked with sampling a color, at a far end of the field.

 ### Color Challenge
-Four colored strips will be placed on the floor.
-The robot must sample the first strip and remember its color.
+Colored blocks will form a track.
+During the challenge, the robot must sample the first block and second block and remember both colors.
-Then, drive over the next three strips to find one that matches the first strip and pick the ping pong ball up.

-## Section 2: Navigate the lab

-### Wall Challenge
-Your robot must navigate through the maze while carrying a ping pong ball and avoid running into the walls.
-If your robot gets stuck you may manually reset your robot to the beginning of the maze section.
-One side of the field could have a maze with more turns than the other.

-## Section 3: Dodge the Lasers
+Then, the robot must move forward until it reaches the first color and turn to find the direction of the block of the second color, and move so forth until the last block (of the first color).

 ### Line Challenge
-Your robot must follow the path and make it to the end of the line while carrying a ping pong ball.
+Your robot must follow the path and make it to the end of the line.

 If your robot gets stuck or lost, you may reset your robot, but you must start from the beginning of the path.

-{: .highlight}
-One side of the field will be more jagged, while the other is curved.
-The team that met the most checkpoints/deadlines will have the option of choosing which side they want to run.
-{: .callout-blue}

-## Section 4: Destroying the Aggienator!
+## Section 2: Climb the walls

 ### Mechanical Challenge
-Launch your ping pong ball into one of the tiers of the Aggienator to score points.
-Tiers will be smaller the higher they are, but scoring in higher tiers will earn more points.
-The bottom tier will be at field level, and teams can place ping pong balls in this bottom tier for minimal points.
+Your robot must traverse the ramp leading up to the raised ring.
+If your robot falls off, you may reset your robot, but you must start from the beginning of the path.

+Keep in mind to design your robot to handle a small fall!

+## Section 3: Destroy your opponents

+### Driver Challenge
+Fight to stay the longest in the ring!
+Push off as many opponents as possible.

+If pushed off or in the ring for over a minute, the competitors must drive back to the start (may be manual) and complete another lap of the challenges.

+Note that robots are not permitted to intentionally damage the field or other robots.
+"Smashing" mechanisms are not allowed and the objective is to simply push other robots out of the ring.